Q1: Do you offer Financial Aid?

 * If your child was given another standard test, please contact our admissions team.

-** If submitting this data, must submit more than one of the starred categories.
+** If submitting this data, you will have to submit more than one of the starred categories.

 The Academic Attainment and IQ Qualifications will be accepted from any licensed psychologist.
 For a list of local psychologists that have a strong understanding of the gifted, please click here.

 The last test date must be within 3 years of your application submission date.

 All CPS students receive the NWEA MAP data through annual testing.
 You may need to request this from your school’s main office if applicable.
 This test is also available for free for 5th grade and up private school students through CPS, though the schedule options are limited.

 Public service announcement: you should know if your child's IQ or even SEES is 145 or higher on Standard IQ tests, or has equivalent achievement of 3+ years ahead of age peers, that Davidson Institute Young Scholars is free and a great source of advocacy and support for your student.